ouspg/CompSec/README.md

 Each lab utilizes one or more virtual machines.
 These machines can be found from the University drive.

-At least following operating systems will be used:
+Following virtual machines will be used:

 * Kali Linux - for shellcoding, fuzzing and web security lab
   * User: compsec